romanis/pcm_inversion/README.md

 - [Eigen](https://eigen.tuxfamily.org/) at least 3.4 version is required.
 Beware that as of December 2021 Ubuntu `apt` is only distributing 3.3, so, you might want to build form source.
 - [NLopt](https://nlopt.readthedocs.io/) This is the only solver that is supported so far, in the future I might add additional ones
 ## Software that is highly recommented
-- [Tasmanian](https://github.com/ORNL/TASMANIAN/tree/master) This library is not required for the inversion to work, but is useful for examples and in general, for
+- [Tasmanian](https://github.com/ORNL/TASMANIAN/tree/master) This library is not required for the inversion to work, but is useful for examples and in general, for building a numerical integration techniques used in numerical integration.

 # Installation